What is an ultrasound?

 Your technologist will place a small handheld device called a transducer over the area being examined and gently move it around.
 You may be asked to drink fluids before your appointment.
 If so, this will be explained to you ahead of time.

-You will feel no pain but may be asked to change positions or hold your breath for short periods of time.
-The exam may take
+You will not feel any pain but may be asked to change positions or hold your breath for short periods of time.
+The exam may take 30-45 minutes.

 For more information, please call MaineGeneral Medical Center's Radiology & Diagnostic Imaging Services: